mcheng3/PokeBuilder/README.md

 #### Directions for using our site:
 1. Create an account, and login with it.
 2. Create a team by clicking "Create Team" in the navbar.
+After filling in the inputs, click "Save Changes".
+3. Add a pokemon by clicking "Add Pokemon".
+4. Click a pokemon under "Select Pokemon", and wait until the sprite appears.
+Fill in all the boxes, and press Submit.
-3. Search for a team by typing in the search box in the navbar.
+4. Search for a team by typing in the search box in the navbar.

-#### Known bugs:
+#### Known bugs and issues:
 Occasionally, the API request times out.
 Two things might have happened.
 If there is a JSON error printed in terminal, restart the flask app.
 Otherwise, the API might be offline.
 To check, [go to this link](https://pokeapi.co/)